Sivakasi: Demographics

-According to 2011 census, Sivakasi had a population of 71,040 with a sex-ratio of 1,009 females for every 1,000 males, much above the national average of 929.
+According to the 2011 census, Sivakasi had a population of 71,040 with a sex ratio of 1,009 females for every 1,000 males, much above the national average of 929.
 A total of 6,963 were under the age of six, constituting 3,474 males and 3,489 females.
 Scheduled Castes and Scheduled Tribes accounted for 8.35% and 0.25% of the population, respectively.
 The average literacy of the city was 79.62%, compared to the national average of 72.99%.
 The city had a total of 18,952 households.
 There were a total of 29,342 workers, comprising 22 cultivators, 135 main agricultural labourers, 955 in household industries, 27,662 other workers, 568 marginal workers, 6 marginal cultivators, 3 marginal agricultural labourers, 79 marginal workers in household industries and 480 other marginal workers.

-As per the religious census of 2011, Sivakasi had 85.42% Hindus, 9.21% Muslims, 5% Christians, 0.01% Sikhs, 0.06% Jains, 0.08% following other religions and 0.01% following no religion or did not indicate any religious preference.
+In 2011, Sivakasi had 85.42% Hindus, 9.21% Muslims, 5% Christians, 0.01% Sikhs, 0.06% Jains, 0.08% following other religions and 0.01% following no religion or did not indicate any religious preference.

-In 2001, 16 slums were identified in the city and a total of 34,029 people resided in the slums.
-The slum population increased from 42% to 47% during the period of 1991–2001.
+In 2001, 16 slums were identified in the city, with a total population of 34,029 people.
+The slum population increased from 42% to 47% of the city population during the period of 1991–2001.
 The high decadal growth of population during the 1961–71 period is attributed to the high level of industrialisation during the period.
 The density of population increased from 9,646 persons per km^{2} in 1991 to 10,613 persons per km^{2} in 2001.
 The wards along the Virudhunagar, Sattur, Srivilliputhur and Vembakottai corridors have registered increased commercial and residential activity.

-Majority of the residents are engaged in the secondary sector involving match works, fireworks, and printing industry.
+The majority of Sivakasi residents are engaged in the secondary sector involving match works, fireworks, and the printing industry.
 During the 2001 census, the occupational pattern indicated the increasing presence of the tertiary sector.
 The agricultural output of the city is limited, due to the lack of favourable geographical and climatic conditions.